gchimera/SwiftUIToast/README.md

 # SwiftUIToast

-A beautiful, customizable toast notification library for SwiftUI applications.
+A beautiful, customizable toast notification library for SwiftUI iOS applications.
 Perfect for providing user feedback, success messages, warnings, and errors in a non-intrusive way.

 ## Features